Career & Higher Education

 • Borders, shading, photos, graphics; Personal information such as age, birthdate, parental or marital status, gender identity, race, hobbies etc.

 • Avoid listing vague skills, such as “Good communication skills” or “strong team player.”
-Show excellent communication skills by talking about them the statements in experience section.
+Demonstrate your skills by describing behavioral past examples.

-• “References available upon request” and Objective Statements are no longer necessary; references belong on a second separate page.
+• “References available upon request” and Objective Statements are generally not used; references belong on a second separate page.

 • Avoid personal pronouns “I” “me” “my” etc.